Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The accessibility of public transport in this region is rated as excellent, with residents typically located just 180 meters from their nearest transport stop.
-On average, there are 525 trips per day across all routes, which translates to approximately 31 weekly trips per individual stop.
+The service frequency is high, with an average of 525 trips per day across all routes, which equates to approximately 31 weekly trips per individual stop.

 Frequently Asked Questions - Transport